abolfazliszh/Ai.js/README.md

-# ai.js
+# Ai.js
-A light micro-framework in JavaScript
+Simple as React.js, Structed as Angular, A light micro-framework in JavaScript.